-Helen Cadbury is a British crime fiction author, poet and playwright, whose debut novel To Catch a Rabbit won the Northern Crime Award, was an Amazon Rising Star, and was chosen as one of the Yorkshire Post’s "top novels since the millennium to reflect the region".
+Helen Cadbury (1965-2017) was a British crime fiction author, poet and playwright, whose debut novel To Catch a Rabbit won the Northern Crime Award, was an Amazon Rising Star, and was chosen as one of the Yorkshire Post’s "top novels since the millennium to reflect the region".
 It was the first in an ongoing series featuring PCSO Sean Denton, which has been optioned for TV by Red Planet Pictures, producers of Death in Paradise.

 Helen was born in the Midlands, grew up in Saddleworth, near Oldham, and spent the last 15 years of her life in York.
-When she was a child she wanted to be an actor, a writer, or an ice cream man’s assistant – with two out of three achieved, she says 'I’m still looking for an opening in the ice cream trade.'
-Valley Press will publish her first collection of poetry Forever, Now in November 2017.
+When she was a child she wanted to be an actor, a writer, or an ice cream man’s assistant – with two out of three achieved, she said in May 2017: 'I’m still looking for an opening in the ice cream trade.'
+Valley Press will publish the first collection of her poetry Forever, Now in November 2017.

-Helen Cadbury's highly-anticipated poetry debut charts the lives of ordinary humans; including the poet herself, but also those she has lived among, worked with, observed on buses and trains or discovered in the archives.
+Helen Cadbury's Forever, Now charts the lives of extraordinary, ordinary humans, including the poet herself; but also those she has lived among, worked with, observed on buses and trains or discovered in the archives.
 Sometimes those true beginnings spiral into fiction, sometimes they remain autobiographical, as they tell moving and universal stories of love and loss, grief and new beginnings.

 Emily Dickinson wrote that 'forever is composed of nows'.
 This collection affirms the sense that 'now' is the only thing we truly have – and reveals it as something to be celebrated and acknowledged, not least in this remarkable book, which offers Helen's devoted readership a chance to discover the full breadth of her compassion for characters, and talent for telling their stories.